who-else-but-arjun/graph_se_weed_detect_krenge/README.md

 ├── requirements.txt           # Dependencies
 └── README.md                  # This file
 ```
 The `FINAL.ipynb` contains the training outputs performed on Kaggle.
 The notebook contains all the code with training as well as inference with proper file paths.
 This `notebook.ipynb` can be used for inference on the test data using the `yaml` files.
+The trained model file for the final inference is in the `train_final` folder with `best.pt` name. `EXTRA` folder contains the trained GNN model as `WEED.pt`.

 ## Installation